 - RCSI Court of Examiners – South East Asia

 The Chapters provide a structure for local engagement, promote a sense of inclusivity, allow the College to enhance its profile in these regions, and facilitate the establishment of local examiner pools.

 There is an annual meeting and dinner for all Chapters, which is held in tandem with another annual College meeting or exam.

-RCSI is currently recruiting for examiners to participate in our upcoming MRCS Part B OSCE exams in Ireland, Bahrain, Malaysia and the UAE.
+RCSI is currently recruiting for examiners to participate in our upcoming MRCS Part B OSCE exams in Ireland, Bahrain, Malaysia and the UAE only.
 Examiners needed include:

 - Lay examiners

 Prospective examiners need to complete the relevant application form below and send it to the Court of Examiners Executive Committee via email.

 Clinical or basic scientist examinersMRCS examiner application form PDF | 351.5 KB Examiner recruitment and appointment PDF | 714.3 KB register your interest